silverstripe/silverstripe-framework/docs/en/reference/templates.md

 *  Break down your templates into groups of includes.
 Site integrators would then have the power to override individual includes, rather than entire templates.

-For more information about templates go to the [Advanced Templates](/reference/advanced-templates) page.

 ## Related

  * [Built in page controls](/reference/built-in-page-controls)